 I call the Formosa and ordered take-out.
 Greasy Chinese would seem like comfort food to the sanctimonious prick.

 I have to drive down the hill to the Formosa in Hollywood.
 I leave early and put the top down.
 I stop by Rent-a-Wreck to renew for another week.
 They offer me an upgrade, but I praise the Wreck too much.
 They then raise the rate $5 on me.
 I could have taken the upgrade at the old rate but I’m not about the give up the Wreck.
-I can’t help but feel I was beaten on that negotiation.
-I have to remind myself that I’m still the All-Hollywood lightweight champ.
+I feel I was beaten on that negotiation.
+I have to remind myself that I am the All-Hollywood lightweight champ.
 I am not going to put up with bullying salesmen.

 The manager at the Formosa recognizes me as a loyal customer.
-She asks if I have a head shot I’ll sign for her.
-She asks what movie I’m doing.
+She asks if I have a head shot I will sign for her.
+She asks what movie I am doing.
 When I say it’s ‘Animal House,’ she looks disappointed and gives up on the photo.

-“You must like Chinese food,” she notices I’m picking up two entrees.
+“You must like Chinese food,” she notices the three entrees.